AdobeDocs/experience-manager-learn.en/help/forms/ic-web-channel-tutorial/partone.md

 ---
 # Install and Configure Tomcat {#install-and-configure-tomcat}

-In this part, we will install TOMCAT and deploy the sampleRest.war file in TOMCAT.
-The REST endpoint exposed by this WAR file will be the basis for our Data Source and Form Data Model.
+In this part, we install TOMCAT and deploy the sampleRest.war file in TOMCAT.
+The REST endpoint exposed by this WAR file is the basis for our Data Source and Form Data Model.

 To set up tomcat, please follow the following instructions: